How to Host a Hybrid Conference or Event

 14. Have a back-up plan

 As any experienced event organiser knows - if anything can go wrong, it will go wrong.
+And that’s particularly the case where lots of technology is involved.
+So, our top tip: make sure you’ve got a back up plan!

 15. Send clear joining instructions to virtual attendees